blink1073/scilab2py/docs/source/installation.rst

 Library Installation
 --------------------
-You must have Scilab_. installed and in your PATH (see instructions below).
+You must have Scilab_ 5.5 installed and in your PATH (see instructions below).
 Additionally, you must have the Numpy and Scipy libraries installed.
 On Windows, you can get the install files here_.

 The best way to install this library is by using pip_::